Asian Luge Cup

 Asian Luge Championship (Asian Luge Cup before 2015) is annual luge competition for Asian countries, which held since 1998.
 There are men's and women's single events and men's double event.
 Most part of editions of Asian Luge Championship held by Spiral track at Nagano, Japan.

+The first Asian Luge Championship was held in conjunction with the 1st Continental Cup in Pyeongchang, South Korea, from December 18–21, 2019 according to the International Luge Federation.
+The event took place at the Alpensia Sliding Centre, which had previously hosted luge events during the 2018 Winter Olympics, according to the International Luge Federation.

+The 9th Asian Luge Championships (9th Asian LUGE Championships & 3rd Youth A Continental Cup) were held in Pyeongchang, South Korea, on December 2, 2023.
+The event was co-hosted with the 3rd Youth A Continental Cup.
+The championships served as a qualifier for the 2024 Winter Youth Olympic Games in Gangwon, South Korea.